-It used to be my bills showed up in my mailbox (my Canada Post mailbox), I opened them, I piled them up and once a week I’d pay them (on-line).
-The system worked fine, and was better than the old system of either mailing (Canada Post) cheques out, or going to the bank and paying bills there.
+It used to be my bills showed up in my mailbox ( Canada Post mailbox).
+I opened the bills, I piled them up and once a week I’d pay them (online).
+The system worked fine.
+It was better than the old system of either mailing (Canada Post) cheques out, or going to the bank and paying bills there.

-In the past few years things have changed, and various firms started offering to send me bills in electronic format.
-This sounded interesting to me, however, I like my paper bills, and back then e-mail systems were a little flakey (and untrustworthy in my estimation).
-Then I started getting charged for getting my beloved paper bills, which annoyed the crap out of me, so I started to get some of my bills electronically, which has now created a veritable electronic cacophony of bills.
+In the past few years, things have changed.
+Various firms started offering to send me bills in electronic format.
+This sounded interesting to me, however, I like my paper bills.
+Back then e-mail systems were a little flakey (and untrustworthy).
+Then I started getting charged for getting my beloved paper bills, which annoyed the crap out of me.
+That is when I started to get some of my bills electronically.
+This has now created a veritable electronic tsunami of bills.

 Allow me to elaborate on the many ways my bills arrive: